mihirchronicles/mihirchronicles.github.io/content/essays/unfair-disadvantages-and-advantages.md

 Everyone’s got an unfair disadvantage, and you should accept that fact of life.
 But this can benefit you if you shift your perspective.

 Making your unfair advantage (natural talent) count.
 We all have something special in us, so we should use that to our advantage.
+It all comes down to what we choose and how we choose to respond.
+Viktor E. Frankl, a Holocaust survivor once said, “Between stimulus and response there is space.
+In that space is our power to choose our response.
+In our response lies our growth and our freedom.”

 You should know what your natural talents are.
 If you don't, spend time on exploring and discovering them.
 If you explore far and deep enough, you will stumble upon something that you truly enjoy.
 There are many ways to get started.